GraceLead/docker-and-ghost-setup/INSTRUCTIONS.md

     sudo systemctl mask ctrl-alt-del.target
     sudo systemctl daemon-reload
     ```
+### Add A User
+1. Create a new a user.
+Follow the prompts as it will ask you to create a password
+    ```
+    adduser NewUserName
+    ```
+1. Add your user to the sudo group
+    ```
+    usermod -aG sudo,docker NewUserName
+    ```
+1. Verify your user is in the groups sudo and docker
+    ```
+    groups NewUserName
+    ```
+1. Disconnect from server as root
+    ```
+    exit
+    ```
+1. Login as the new user
+    ```
+    ssh NewUserName@123.456.78.90
+    ```
+### Add Public Key Authentication To The New User
+1. If you haven't already, generate a key on your local computer.
+Use the default locations and feel free to enter a password for the key or not - either way just don't share the private key kept on your computer with anyone
+    ```
+    ssh keygen -b 4096
+    ```
+1. If you already have a key, then display the public key, select it, and copy it
+    ```
+    cat ~/.ssh/id_rsa.pub
+    ```
+    It will look something like this
+    ```
+    ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDBGTO0tsVejssuaYR5R3Y/i73SppJAhme1dH7W2c47d4gOqB4izP0+fRLfvbz/tnXFz4iOP/H6eCV05hqUhF+KYRxt9Y8tVMrpDZR2l75o6+xSbUOMu6xN+uVF0T9XzKcxmzTmnV7Na5up3QM3DoSRYX/EP3utr2+zAqpJIfKPLdA74w7g56oYWI9blpnpzxkEd3edVJOivUkpZ4JoenWManvIaSdMTJXMy3MtlQhva+j9CgguyVbUkdzK9KKEuah+pFZvaugtebsU+bllPTB0nlXGIJk98Ie9ZtxuY3nCKneB+KjKiXrAvXUPCI9mWkYS/1rggpFmu3HbXBnWSUdf localuser@machine.local
+    ```
+1. Back to the server (logged in as NewUserName) create a new folder and set the folder permission
+    ```
+    mkdir ~/.ssh
+    chmod 700 ~/.ssh
+    ```
+1. Open the following file (if it doesn't exist it will be created when we open it)
+    ```
+    sudo nano ~/.ssh/authorized_keys
+    ```
+1. Paste the public key that you copied, and then type `CTRL-x` and then `y` and then `ENTER` - this will exit out of the nano editor, ask you to save it, and then quit.
+1. You can add more public keys by simply pasting them on a new line
+1. Set the file permission of authorized keys
+    ```
+    sudo chmod 600 ~/.ssh/authorized_keys
+    ```
+1. Make sure ownership of NewUserName's home folder is set to NewUserName
+    ```
+    chown -R NewUserName:NewUserName /home/NewUserName/
+    ```
+1. Disable password authentication (this should happen after you add your public key, and set all the ownership and folder permission above).
+Open the SSH configuration file
+    ```
+    sudo nano /etc/ssh/sshd_config
+    ```
+    Find the following lines, uncomment them (delete the #) and make sure these values are set to the following
+    ```
+    PasswordAuthentication  no
+    ChallengeResponseAuthentication  no
+    PubkeyAuthentication  yes
+    ```
+1. Reload SSHD
+    ```
+    systemctl reload sshd
+    ```
+1. Now in another tab in iTerm (or hit command+d) try to ssh into the server using your NewUserName
+    ```
+    ssh NewUserName@123.456.78.90
+    ```
+    If you log in successfully it worked!
+If not, make sure the folder and file permission and ownership is set correctly.
+1. Make sure you can log in via your new username before changing this next line; which is to remove root login.
+So open up the SSH configuration file
+    ```
+    sudo nano /etc/ssh/sshd_config
+    ```
+    Find the following lines, uncomment them (delete the #) and make sure these values are set to the following
+    ```
+    PermitRootLogin no
+    ```
+    Now you will only be able to log in with your NewUserName and on your computer's whose public key you added to the authorized_keys file.

+---

+### Docker

 1. After the server has been updated, check if Docker works.
 Install and remove the 'Hello World' docker container to make sure everything is working.
     ```
     docker run --rm hello-world